Michael4170/Overwatch-Server-Admin-Toolkit/README.md

 **Compatibility**
 Pure server-side component — works alongside any game mode or mod set, and safe to add or remove without affecting saves.
 Built and tested against the current Reforger release; version compatibility is tracked on the GitHub page.
 **Roadmap**
 In-game admin menu with spectate mode, scheduled restart warnings, MOTD on join, and Discord webhook logging are in active development.
-Suggestions and bug reports welcome via [https://discord.gg/SsM7r8b7ae]
+Suggestions and bug reports welcome via [https://discord.gg/SsM7r8b7ae] or through the Github page.